viaacode/mijn-viaa/README.md

 - `npm install`
 - `grunt` command to get files from node_modules folder (basscss grid, vue.js, jquery copy to dist/)

-Go to localhost:1337 in your browser to run the site.
+Go to [localhost:1337](localhost:1337) in your browser to run the site.

 # Content Configuration
+Edit the graphs / API calls / Service data.

 ## Graphs and Services configuration
 - Configure graphs and their API calls in /app/js/dashboard-config.js
 - Configure services overview in /app/js/services-config.js

 # Development
+Making your life better when working on the project.

 ## Server watch
 If you want to have the server automatically restart on changes, you can install nodemon `npm install nodemon -g` in /server